-Catering insurance has many similarities to restaurant insurance, but with the added challenge of making and serving food in different locations.
-This can create a host of new liabilities, so it is crucial to ensure that your catering business has the proper coverage before scheduling your first banquet.
+Catering insurance has many similarities to restaurant insurance, but with the added challenge of making and serving food across a span of different locations.
+This can create a host of new liabilities making it crucial to ensure that your catering business has the proper coverage before scheduling your first banquet.

 Types of Catering Insurance

 Proper catering insurance should cover a wide array of situations and liabilities.
-Although some aspects will differ depending on where your business is located, what items you offer, and how big the events you cater are, there are several standard elements that every catering insurance package should cover:
+Each catering service’s aspects will differ depending on where your business is located, what items you offer and how big the events you cater to are.
+There are several standard elements that every catering insurance package should cover:

 - Business liability insurance: Provides general liability coverage for common business risks and accidents.

 - Commercial vehicle insurance: Covers your catering vans or other vehicles against common traffic accidents and damage.